globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 ====================
 Application Security
 ====================
-The GlobaLeaks software conforms to industry standard best practices for application security by following OWASP Security Guidelines.
+The GlobaLeaks software conforms to industry standard best practices for application security by following `OWASP Security Guidelines <https://www.owasp.org>`_.

-GlobaLeaks is made up of two main software components: a Backend and a Client.
+GlobaLeaks is made up of two main software components: a Backend and a Client

-The Backend is a python backend that runs on a physical backend and exposes a REST API which the Client interacts with.
+* The Backend is a python backend that runs on a physical backend and exposes a REST API which the Client interacts with.
-The Client is a client side web application that interacts with Backend only through XHR.
+* The Client is a client side web application that interacts with Backend only through XHR.

 Key Concepts
 ============